 Our faculty are directly connected to the educational community, as well as the Neurosequential Network.
 With such connections, they are well-versed in trauma-informed education and care.
 Their guidance will prepare you to further your career while promoting social justice and inclusion in educational settings.

 The School of Education & Human Development (SEHD) at the University of Colorado Denver attracts students who are passionate about careers in education and mental health.
 We match their passion with an education that is rooted in diversity, technology, proven approaches and real-world practice.
 That’s why our graduates are prepared to make immediate and life-long impacts on people, communities and the world.
 Our graduates are recognized to be among the most prepared in the nation to support diverse languages, cultures, and abilities in the classroom.

-The next cohort for the certificate program will begin August 2021.
+The next cohort for the graduate credential program will begin August 2022.